peer-node/flex/mac_os.md

 Python Dependencies
 -----

-Install [Anaconda](https://www.continuum.io/downloads) and then install the following packages:
+Install [Anaconda](https://www.continuum.io/downloads) and use it to install the following packages into a custom `conda` environment:

 ```
 conda create -n teleport python=2